 Can my partner help me breastfeed?

-In the very early days, be the nappy changer and help with nappy changes.
+Be the nappy changer - especially in those early days when mum will be tired.
 You can also get some skin-to-skin time with your little one.
 This is a great way for you to bond, plus it gives mum a well-earned break.
 In the first of two short videos, a new dad tells us how he supported his partner's decision to breastfeed right from the start.

 Will I miss out if my partner’s breastfeeding?